joshralph93/password-policy/README.md

 ##### ruleSet
 Type: \Closure

-A closure which accepts a new PolicyBuilder instance.
+A closure which is given a new PolicyBuilder instance.

 *Example*